Menu

 No video is required to be delivered to USAA.
 Although, we would absolutely love to have it.
 (The judges can require anything they feel they need to perform their job as judges and insure that the regulations have been fulfilled.)

-There is no requirement for prerequiste performances.
-However, USAA would encourage and hope that athletes will make sure that they have performed close to the record prior to the attempt as to not waste the time of staff or endanger their safety personnel.
+There is no requirement for prerequisite performances.
+However, USAA would encourage and hope that athletes will make sure that they have performed close to the record prior to the attempt as to not waste the time of staff or endanger their safety personnel or themselves.

 USAA does not dictate what must be done at a National Record event.
-We simply ask that the AIDA judge insure that they require what they need to perform their duty as judges and insure that any reported performance to USAA is a valid performance under the AIDA rules with the above exceptions.
-An US athlete that has a valid performance that exceeds a national record will be recognized as the National Record holder upon receipt of official results of the performance by one of the judges to USAA.
-E-mail Here
+We simply ask that the AIDA judge require what they need to perform their duty as judges and insure that any reported performance to USAA is a valid performance under the AIDA rules with the above exceptions.
+A US athlete that has a valid performance that exceeds a national record will be recognized as the National Record holder upon receipt of official results of the performance by one of the judges to USAA.

-Performances realized during any AIDA Ranking List Competitions that exceed a National Record will be recognized as a National Record with verification sent to USAA by one of the judges or the organizer of the competition.
+Performances realized during any AIDA Ranking List Competitions that exceed a National Record will be recognized as a National Record with verification sent to USAA by one of the judges or the organizer of the competition or the performance appearance on the AIDA Ranking List.
+Athletes are encouraged to let USAA know their plans prior to a national record attempt so support of press efforts can be coordinated.

 Competition Rules for Dummies.